Colorado Springs Sex Crime Lawyers

 Felony sex crimes generally carry far heavier potential sentences than misdemeanors.
 Generally, sex crimes that include an element of threats, intimidation, or force are felonies.
 Indecent exposure and some pornography charges are generally the only sex crimes excluded from felony status.
 As felonies, sex crimes have long sentences and can incur the convicted person heavy fines; in addition, convicted sex criminals must register as sex offenders, may have to serve probation for life, and can face mandatory life sentences in prison depending on the severity of the crime.
 And that's not to mention the irreparable damage a felony sex crime accusation or conviction can do to your reputation, your community, and your career.

 Being accused of sexual assault or another sex crime can be traumatic, but taking immediate action is necessary to protect your legal rights.
 Timothy R. Bussey, aggressive Colorado Springs sex crime attorney and founder of The Bussey Law Firm, P.C., is a former prosecutor and experienced in developing strong defenses on behalf of his clients.
 Mr. Bussey will conduct a thorough investigation of your case and present strong evidence in your favor.
-To speak to an attorney about your particular circumstances, call us today at (719) 475-2555 for a free consultation.
+To speak to an attorney about your particular circumstances, including indeterminate sentencing, call us today at (719) 475-2555 for a free consultation.

 - Colorado Statutes - CBI: Sex Offender Registry